-- Establishing a group agreement with pupils - Using 'distancing' techniques (e.g. case studies and role-play)
+- Establishing a group agreement with pupils

-- The provision of a 'question box' during each planned session.
+- Using 'distancing' techniques (e.g. case studies and role-play)

 - Dealing with questions in an age-appropriate manner

-- Using discussion and appropriate materials
+- Using discussion and appropriate materials sourced from recognized and accredited organisations.

 - Encouraging reflection

 - Deliver RSE in a sensitive way

 - Modelling positive attitudes to RSE

-RSHE will be delivered all year round - parents and carers will be informed of what will be covered and when via our dedicated page on the website.
+RSHE will be delivered all year round - parents and carers will be informed of what will be covered and when via our dedicated page on the website, in addition the PSHE Coordinator writes to parents in advance of the PSHE days with an overview of the topics to be covered.

 We believe that high quality, comprehensive RSE does not encourage early sexual experimentation but in fact builds young people's confidence and self-esteem and helps them understand the reasons for delaying sexual activity.
 Evidence shows that effective RSE plays a role in behaviour change, including reducing unprotected or unwanted sex and reducing harmful behaviour, including sexual harassment and sexual violence.
+We have responded to the governments' recommendations regarding sexual harassment with an annual survey of all year groups, followed up with conversations when indicated the student would like to talk to somebody.
+We will continue to develop a culture where all kinds of sexual harassment are recognised and addressed, with 'red line' behaviours now included in our updated behaviour policy, with sanctions when appropriate and empowering students further to report it.